Engee documentation

 Out[0]:

-As we can see, when the control signal is equal to 1, the data is written from the upper subsystem.
-If the data is equal to 0, we get the graph of data from the second subsystem.
-Otherwise, the output signal on the subsystem freezes waiting for the control signal.
+As we can see, when the control signal is 1, the data is written from the upper subsystem.
+If the data is 0, then we get a graph of data from the second subsystem.
+Otherwise, the output signal on the subsystem freezes while waiting for the control signal.

 Triggered Subsystem

-Unlike the Enabled Subsystem block, the Triggered Subsystem block always holds its output parameters at the last value between triggers.
-In addition, triggered subsystems cannot reset block states at runtime; the states of any discrete block are retained between triggers.
+Unlike the Enabled Subsystem block, the Triggered Subsystem block always keeps its output parameters at the last value between triggers.
+In addition, running subsystems cannot reset block states during execution; the states of any discrete block are saved between triggers.

-The Trigger block adds an external signal to control the execution of the subsystem.
-The subsystem will execute once per step when the value of the control signal is changed in the specified way.
+The Trigger block adds an external signal to control subsystem execution.
+The subsystem will be executed once at each step when the value of the control signal is changed in the specified way.
 The block icon changes depending on the value selected for the Trigger type parameter.
-Alternatively, a Trigger block can be added to Enable.
-In this section we will look at both applications of the Triggered Subsystem.
+In addition, the Trigger block can be added to Enable.
+In this section, we will analyze both applications of the Triggered Subsystem.

-First, let's look at an example of a simple Triggered Subsystem.
-The implementation of the model using this approach is shown in the figure below. image.png
+To begin with, let's look at an example of a simple Triggered Subsystem.
+The implementation of the model using this approach is shown in the figure below.

 In [ ]: